SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 or to meet new people and build social connections [@healthdirect2023benefit].
 For example, some people volunteer at animal shelters because they love animals and want to help care for them;
-others may volunteer as mentors or tutors to share their knowledge and skills [@healthdirect2023benefit].
+others may volunteer as tutors to share their knowledge and skills [@healthdirect2023benefit].
 Therefore, the meaning of work is not always to produce goods or to survive.